zhiqiangf/eco-gotests/tests/ocp/sriov/tests/README.md

   - `--label-filter="ocpsriov && basic"` - Also runs only the 9 basic tests (equivalent)
   - `--label-filter="ocpsriov"` - Runs ALL tests including reinstallation

-**Note**: The 60-minute timeout provides sufficient time for all 9 test cases (which typically complete in ~35 minutes) while allowing buffer for slower environments or network delays.
+**Important**: The 60-minute timeout provides sufficient time for all 9 test cases (which typically complete in ~35 minutes) while allowing buffer for slower environments or network delays.

-**Note**: Using `go test` or direct Ginkgo execution ensures only the `ocp/sriov` tests are run, avoiding conflicts with other SR-IOV test suites in the repository.
+**Remember**: Using `go test` or direct Ginkgo execution ensures only the `ocp/sriov` tests are run, avoiding conflicts with other SR-IOV test suites in the repository.

 ### Using the Test Runner Script